XuandongZhao/weak-to-strong/README.md

 - `eval_gpt.py`: Contains the scripts used to evaluate the GPT4 scores.
 - `eval_harm.py`: Contains the scripts used to evaluate the Harm scores.

+For getting the unsafe small model, please refer to this repo: https://github.com/BeyonderXX/ShadowAlignment

 ## Running the experiments